jacobtread/oguard/README.md

 the "Dynamix UPSD2000 Defender" as this is the only model I own so I won't be implementing the protocols for other UPS devices

+## Implemented

 So far I've implemented the basic USB HID protocol and can pull the battery and device state information from the device.
-There is a "Watcher" which polls for the devices various states every 3 seconds and tracks the changes in those states (AC -> AC Lost) and at the moment it reports them with a desktop notification.
+Below are the features implemented so far:

+- Can detect common events (AC Lost, AC Recovered, Fault, Low Battery Start, Low Battery End, Battery Test Start, Battery Test End)
+- Events are stored in a SQLite database
+- Events are reported through desktop notifications
+- Keeps track of a history of the battery and device state (Tracked every minute and stored in the database)
+- Basic API, allows querying the current device and battery state, has SSE endpoint that emits events when they happen